 TOG recognises its responsibility to ensure that its policies and systems exclude slavery, human trafficking, forced labour and child labour from the business on an ongoing basis.
 The company will review its procedures, including staff training, to ensure that these issues will be continuously addressed in line with the requirements of the Act and good business practice.

 The directors and senior management of TOG are ultimately responsible for;

 - Implementing this statement;

-- Providing adequate resources and investment to minimise the risk of human slavery and trafficking taking place within the business, its supply chain or its customer base;
+- Providing adequate resources and investment to minimise the risk of human slavery and trafficking taking place within the business and its supply chain;

 - Ensuring that the company’s approach is regularly reviewed;

 - Ensuring that the commitments outlined in this statement are adhered to.

 This statement will be reviewed and published annually.
 TOG welcomes feedback from its stakeholders concerning this statement.
 This can be submitted to us by applying the contact details on the Group’s website (www.theofficegroup.co.uk).

 This statement was approved by the Board of Directors and signed on its behalf by on 8 April 2019.